simmatrix/facebook-leads-google-sheets-integration/README.md

 ![Transfer Facebook Leads to Google Sheets with Google Apps Script](https://raw.githubusercontent.com/simmatrix/facebook-leads-google-sheets-integration/master/images/0%20-%20intro.png)

 Here's a visual guide on how to transfer your Facebook Leads to Google Sheets in realtime, with the use of Google Apps Script, without using Facebook Javascript SDK.
+Refer to the [bottom section](https://github.com/simmatrix/facebook-leads-google-sheets-integration#additional) for the way to do it in non-realtime (pull in bulk) as well.

 ### Reason for doing so
 To be quick, there are actually lots of paid or free integration services out there which you can directly use.
 Free service does have its limitations.
 Since I am now having my year-end holiday, so it is totally not a big deal for me to spend some time doing the manual configuration.